Yvonne-Dadson/Yvonne-Dadson.github.io/content/projects.md

 - Dadson, Y. A. (2026).
 Are You Trustworthy?
 Community Gatekeepers and Vulnerable Communities. *51st Annual Natural Hazards Research and Applications Workshop 2026.*

 ### Past

 - Dadson, Y. A. (2026).
-Building a Future for All: Transforming Emergency Management to Serve Immigrant Communities. *Social Equity Leadership Conference (SELC) 2026.*

-- Dadson, Y. A. (2026).
 Beyond the Undocumented: Examining Immigrant Vulnerability and Resilience in Disaster Contexts. *University at Albany Research Showcase 2026.*